srakshit/gsr-schema-operation-pipeline/README.md

 - Stack Name
 - CodeS3Bucket (Provide the S3 bucket name created as per instructions above)
-- TeamEmail
+- TeamEmail (Provide your email address to receive email notification when schema is created in AWS Glue Schema Registry)

-Keep other parameters to default value.
+Keep other CloudFormation parameters to default value.

 Once the stack is deployed, you would see a CodeBuild project is triggered.
 Wait for this project to fail before moving on to the next step.

-Confirm the SNS Topic subscription email to receive email confirmation when a schema is built.
+You would have receive an email to confirm subscription to SNS topic.
+Confirm the subscription to receive notification.

 Get the `CodeCommitRepositoryCloneUrl` from Cloudformation output.
+Open the AWS Cloud9.
+You can get the Cloud9IDE url from CloudFormation output.

-Git clone the repo in your local.
+Git clone the repo in Cloud9.

 Execute the below set of commands to replace certain values in `buildspec.yml`, `manifest.yml`, `pom.xml`, `settings.xml`